Avante-Vangard/AV-Evangard-LO7/README.md

-# AV Evangard Publishing Tools
+# AV Evangard Publishing Tools for LibreOffice 7
 _Build a better Libre Office Writer document._

 This is zero rev code, or idea collation only.